 Blot up as much urine as possible with paper towels.
 Spray the stain with an enzymatic cleaner or diluted vinegar.
 Let rest and blot the area with a paper towel until it is entirely dry.

-To remove any pet stains out of your carpet, use a solution of ½ cup vinegar, 2 cups water, and 1 tablespoon dish detergent.
+To remove any pet stains from your carpet, use a solution of ½ cup vinegar, 2 cups water, and 1 tablespoon dish detergent.
 Apply this solution to the stained area with a sponge.
 Blot with a dry towel and repeat the process if necessary.

 Conclusion